-4. Copies of the Orders, which will come into force on XX 2020, of the Council’s statement of reasons for making the Orders, together with a plan and supporting documents showing the location and effect of the Orders may be either:- inspected during normal office hours throughout the period the Orders remain in force, at the Reception Desk, Alexandra House, 10 Station Road, Wood Green, London N22 7TR; or viewed online at www.haringey.gov.uk/traffic_orders .
+4. Copies of the Orders, which will come into force on 24th September 2020, of the Council’s statement of reasons for making the Orders, together with a plan and supporting documents showing the location and effect of the Orders may be either:- inspected during normal office hours throughout the period the Orders remain in force, at the Reception Desk, Alexandra House, 10 Station Road, Wood Green, London N22 7TR; or viewed online at www.haringey.gov.uk/traffic_orders .

 5. The council will in due course be considering whether the provisions of the experimental orders should be continued in force indefinitely by means of permanent orders made under section 6 of the Road Traffic Regulation Act 1984.
-Anyone wishing to object to the making of the permanent orders or make any other representation regarding the scheme would have 6 months to do so, starting from the date the experimental orders come into force (or, if any of the orders are varied by a subsequent order or modified pursuant to section 10(2) of the Road Traffic Regulation Act 1984, from the date that variation order or modification comes into force), should send a statement in writing to: the Traffic Management Group, River Park House, 1st Floor, 225 High Road, Wood Green, London N22 8HQ or by e-mail to traffic.orders@haringey.gov.uk quoting reference XXXX.
+Anyone wishing to object to the making of the permanent orders or make any other representation regarding the scheme would have 6 months to do so, starting from the date the experimental orders come into force (or, if any of the orders are varied by a subsequent order or modified pursuant to section 10(2) of the Road Traffic Regulation Act 1984, from the date that variation order or modification comes into force), should send a statement in writing to: the Traffic Management Group, River Park House, 1st Floor, 225 High Road, Wood Green, London N22 8HQ or by e-mail to traffic.orders@haringey.gov.uk quoting referenceT36.
 Please note that if you wish to object to the scheme you must state the grounds on which your objection is made.

 6. Under the requirements of current access to information legislation, any letter or e-mail sent to the Council in response to this Notice may be subject to publication or disclosure, or both, including communication to other persons affected.